JamesHagerty1/Description-Image-BERT/README.md

 ## Description Image BERT
 BERT trained on a vocabulary and sequence format concatenating verbal description tokens to token-based representations of images.
-Model implementation [reference](https://neptune.ai/blog/how-to-code-bert-using-pytorch-tutorial);
+Model implementation reference [here](https://neptune.ai/blog/how-to-code-bert-using-pytorch-tutorial); though this BERT is heavily modified from its source reference (no next-sentence prediction in training, training negates attention to [PAD] tokens, and the nature of the data (explained in next sections) is novel).
 ### Sequence Format
 ```
 [DESC] <description tokens + [PAD] tokens> [IMG] <image tokens>